oluotes/fsapad-innovation/README.md

 # FSAPAD Innovation
-This repo is to showcase how easy it is for Fuse 7, Spring boot, Apache Spark 2, PAM 7, AMQ Stream/Apache Kafka and Decision 7  can work together.
+This repo showcases the use of the following technologies:
+* Red Hat Fuse 7,
+* Spring boot
+* Apache Spark 2
+* PAM 7
+* AMQ Stream/Apache Kafka and
+* Decision 7
+can work together.

 ## Use case description:
 Demonstrates the use of multiple choice of technologies to implement a registration system.
 The system comprises of 6 layers